 Criminal Justice Technology Specialist

-The Criminal Justice Technology Specialist Technical Certificate of Credit is a sequence of courses that prepares students for criminal justice professions.
-Learning opportunities develop academic, occupational, and professional knowledge and skills required for job acquisition, retention, and advancement.
-The program emphasizes a combination of criminal justice theory and practical application necessary for successful employment.
-Upon completion of this technical certificate of credit may permit students to pursue entry level opportunities in the criminal justice field.
-Completion of the Criminal Justice Specialist Technical Certificate of Credit does not ensure certification of officer status in Georgia.
+The Criminal Justice Technology Specialist Technical Certificate of Credit emphasizes a combination of criminal justice theory and practical application necessary for successful employment.
+Completion of this technical certificate of credit may permit students to pursue entry level opportunities in any of the three components of the Criminal Justice System (Police, Courts, or Corrections).
+Completion of the Criminal Justice Technology Specialist Technical Certificate of Credit does not ensure certification of officer status in Georgia.
 Students must seek such certification from the Peace Officer Standards and Training (P.O.S.T.)
 Council.